single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 b) Your CI runner pulls down the import map, modify it, and reuploads it.

 The advantage of a) is that it is concurrent-safe for multiple, simultaneous deployments.
 Without a concurrent-safe solution, there might be multiple processes pulling down and reuploading the import map at the same time, which could result in a race condition where one CI process thinks it successfully updated the import map when in reality the other CI process wrote the import map later, having based its changes on a stale version of the import map.

 The advantage of b) is that it doesn't require running the import-map-deployer in your production environment.
 Ultimately, you should choose whichever option makes sense for your organization.

-The advantage of b) is that it doesn't require running the import-map-deployer in your production environment.
-Ultimately, you should choose whichever option makes sense for your organization.